araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 |.u        |Unlock RF write                    |
 |any string|Write base URL to Area 2 on EEPROM |

-Note: The current implementation of local service function just copies the base URL with a serial number appended to Area 1 on EEPROM.
+Note: The current implementation of local service function just copies the base URL with a serial number, as an internal status of a home appliance, appended to Area 1 on EEPROM.

 ### HTTPS server for testing the device